bkoelman/ResharperCodeContractNullability/README.md

 * Rebuild your solution

+Alternatively, you can install as a Visual Studio Extension from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/97bdc5f4-f209-4441-a313-2c6e92631eaf).

 Instead of adding the JetBrains package, you can [put the annotation definitions directly in your source code](https://www.jetbrains.com/resharper/help/Code_Analysis__Annotations_in_Source_Code.html).
 In that case, it's recommended to set the `conditional` option checked.

 ![Analyzer in action](https://github.com/bkoelman/ResharperCodeContractNullability/blob/gh-pages/images/analyzer-in-action.png)